Dherse/masterproef/content/4_phos.typ

 #pagebreak(weak: true)
 === The abstract syntax tree <sec_ast>

 The #gloss("ast", long: true) is the result of the previous compilation step -- parsing -- and it is a tree-like data structure that represents the syntax of the user's code in a meaningful way.
-It shows the elements as bigger groups than tokens, such as expressions, synthesizable blocks, etc. The @ast is the base data structure on which all subsequent compilation steps are based.
+It shows the elements as bigger groups than tokens, such as expressions, synthesisable blocks, etc. The @ast is the base data structure on which all subsequent compilation steps are based.
 The @ast would also used by the @ide to provide code completion, syntax highlighting, and code formatting.

 Just as is the case for parsing, syntax trees have a hierarchy, it generally consists of two categories: the #gloss("cst", long: true) and the #gloss("ast", long: true).
 The @cst aims at being a concrete representation of the grammar, being as faithful as possible, keeping as much information as possible.
 On the other hand, an @ast only keep the information necessary to perform the compilation, therefore, it is generally simpler and smaller than an equivalent @cst.
 However, while this can be seen as a hierarchy, it is more of a spectrum, as the @ast can be made more concrete and closer to a @cst depending on the needs.
 In fact, the @ast of @phos keeps track of all tokens, and their position in the source code, making it possible to reconstruct the original source code from the @ast.
 The only thing it discards are whitespaces, linebreaks, and comments.
 Additionally, the @ast of @phos also keeps track of spans where the code comes from, just like in the lexer, it is used to provide better error messages.